zeusta/Docs/extensions/Magento 2 Extensions/Inventory Management.md

 Now you can download Shortfall list – the list containing the products that the Destination warehouse does not receive from Source warehouse.

 **Request Stock:** If a warehouse lacks of stock, admin can create a Stock request to get stock from other warehouse.
-The process to request stock is: Add new request stock > Prepare Product list > Request Stock > Delivery Stock > Receive Stock > Mark as Completed
+The process to request stock is: *Add new request stock > Prepare Product list > Select Products> Start Request Stock > Save Delivery Stock > Save Receive Stock > Mark as Completed*

 -	**Add new request stock:** Select the Source warehouse and Destination warehouse.
 Fill in the reason.